-- 1. Prior to graduation, a student may earn a double major or a double degree. - The college will confer two baccalaureate degrees during the same semester, provided the student meets graduation requirements for each degree and has earned a minimum of 144 credits. - 3.
-After the original baccalaureate degree(s) have been awarded, the student is not able to earn an additional major.
-However, a second degree (baccalaureate or associate) may be earned by completing a minimum of twenty (20) additional credits beyond the original graduation hours, and satisfactorily fulfilling all requirements of the second degree program.
+- 1. Prior to graduation, a student may earn a double major or a double degree. - 2.
+The college will confer two baccalaureate degrees during the same semester, provided the student meets graduation requirements for each degree and has earned a minimum of 144 credits.

+3. After the original baccalaureate degree(s) have been awarded, the student is not able to earn an additional major.
+However, a second degree (baccalaureate or associate) may be earned by satisfactorily fulfilling all requirements of the second degree program and, in doing so, completing a minimum of twenty (20) additional credits beyond the original graduation hours.